 KidTripster Tip: Arches is photographer’s paradise.
 Of course, sunrise and sunset will yield the most dramatic pictures.
 Check here for times.

 What to do?

 KidTripster Tip: Get to the park when it opens (7:30 a.m. in the summer) and start this hike early.
 (You’ll also want to get here early just to find a parking spot.)
-If you’re here during the summer, don’t attempt it mid-day.
 Be prepared for the relentless sun with sunscreen (reapply!) and a wide-brimmed hat.
 And bring more water than you think you’ll need.
 I’d recommend at least 1.5 liters per person.